ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1025
 {: #error-1025}

 The IPMI interface is disabled for the Gateway host.
-Check IPMI status and enable the interface if is disabled.
+Check IPMI status and enable the interface if it is disabled.
 Try again or contact [IBM Support](/docs/vsrx?topic=vsrx-getting-help).

 ## Error 1026
 {: #error-1026}